Extracting Data from a RAID Disk When NAS Rasilient Pixel Stor PS312e / PS312e2 Won’t Start: Step-by-Step Guide

 To mitigate these compatibility issues, it is recommended to ensure that the NAS device is running on the latest firmware version, check for compatibility with the intended operating system, properly configure the network settings, ensure hardware compatibility, and provide a stable power supply to the device.
 Additionally, regular backups of important data should always be maintained to minimize the impact of any potential data loss.

-Although NAS Pixel Stor PS312e / PS312e2 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS Pixel Stor PS312e / PS312e2 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view